abinit/abinit/doc/guide/atdep.md

   keywords (here [[ngqpt2@atdep|ngqpt2]] defining the q-point grid for the vDOS integration is set to 2 2 2 in order to have a test sufficiently fast, which means that all the thermodynamic quantities have no sense.)
-All the input variables are defined in the `a-TDEP` section of the input variables description.
+All the input variables are defined in the `aTDEP` section of the input variables description.
 Note that some input variables, not defined in the `input.in` file, are obtained from the `HIST.nc` file.
 In particular, the features of the supercell.